Habits & Routines · Career

 Time Blocking: Why Cal Newport's System Beats To-Do Lists

-A to-do list lets the day eat itself.
-Time blocking forces you to confront how much actually fits — and to spend Q1 hours on Q2 work.
-Newport's specific method, with 10 years of refinement.
+A to-do list lets your day pretend it has infinite room.
+Time blocking forces you to face how much actually fits, and to spend your best hours on work that matters.
+Cal Newport's method, refined over a decade of practice.

-Time blocking puts the constraint up front.
-Every hour of the day gets assigned to a specific task before the day starts.
-Cal Newport (Georgetown, Deep Work) has been refining a specific version for 15 years.
+Time blocking puts that limit up front instead of hiding it.
+Every hour of the day gets assigned to something specific before the day starts.
+Cal Newport, the Georgetown computer science professor behind Deep Work, has spent over a decade refining a particular version of this that's worth stealing wholesale.

-2. The plan changes throughout the day.
-The first plan is a hypothesis, not a contract.
-When reality intervenes, you re-plan.
+2. Expect the plan to change.
+The first version is a hypothesis, not a contract.
+When something real intervenes, you re-plan around it instead of abandoning the whole exercise.

 Time blocking is the practice of confronting hour budget honestly.